akurasy/chat-app-react-nodejs/README.md

 cd chat-app-react-nodejs
 ```

-edit the file in this directory and replace localhost with your public IP. leave as localhost if only you will be testing on the
+edit the API file in thE public/src/utils directory and replace localhost with your public IP. leave as localhost if only you will be testing on the
 local machine used to deploy.

 ```